ergo-services/ergo/examples/genweb/README.md

                           -> timeServer (gen.Server) time.go
 ```

-`webServer` implements gen.Web behavior and defines options for the HTTP server and dynamic pool of HTTP handlers.
-There are two HTTP endpoints:
+`webServer` implements gen.Web behavior and defines options for the HTTP server and HTTP handlers with two endpoints:
  * `/` - simple response with "Hello"
  * `/time/` - demonstrates async handling HTTP requests using `timeServer`